catherineriver/tracker-expense/README.md

 ## 📁 Project Structure

-This is a monorepo built with pnpm workspaces and includes:
+This is a monorepo built with npm workspaces and includes:

 ```
 tracker-expense/